 A key part of the Applied Science Strategy is using data collected through the IMRP to assess progress toward Program management objectives and Priority Hypotheses.
 The knowledge gained can then be used to guide future management actions to more effectively and efficiently benefit the species.

 Management Strategies and Actions

-The Program will implement two management strategies that will be used to test hypotheses:
+The Program implements two management strategies to test hypotheses:

-This strategy will attempt to use water and other measures to rehabilitate the Platte toward a braided river (broad and shallow with exposed bare sand bars) as the underpinning for maintaining restored habitat.
+This strategy uses water and other measures to rehabilitate the Platte toward a braided river (broad and shallow with exposed bare sand bars) as the underpinning for maintaining restored habitat.
 Key actions include: